 Salad seeds are super quick croppers, and do well in shaded containers.
 Choose 'cut and come again' blends like ‘Colourfully Mild Mix’ that are ready within 25 days of sowing.
 Salad leaf ‘Four Colour Mizuma Mixed’ adds a peppery heat to salads.
 Easy to grow, salad leaves can be direct sown in almost any container including margarine tubs and old washing up bowls, provided you add drainage holes.

-Courgettes are prolific croppers and you can achieve a really good harvest from container grown plants.
-Some varieties are larger than others though, so be sure to choose a compact variety such as Courgette ‘Midnight’ for growing in pots.
-Courgette plants will need a sunny position but don’t let the soil dry out as this will reduce your crop.
-Try growing rounded, ball-like courgettes or brightly coloured yellow varieties for something a little different.
+Courgettes are prolific croppers and thrive in containers.
+Some grow larger than others, so choose a compact variety like 'Midnight' to grow in pots.
+Courgette plants need a sunny position and like having their roots moist, especially during fruiting.
+Try growing the round, ball-like courgette 'Eclipse' or brightly coloured yellow courgette ‘Orelia’ for something a little different.

 Strawberry plants look great in hanging baskets or containers.
 Go for an everbearing variety like ‘Anais’ which produces fruit from June through to September, or Strawberry ‘Just Add Cream’ which has beautiful pink flowers and fragrant, sweet fruits.
 Hardy perennials, strawberry plants keep producing a new crop every summer.
 For more information, read our full article on growing berries in pots and containers.